In the following example, we specify that the

 batchSize is 10.

-functions: preprocess: handler: handler.preprocess events: - sqs: arn: arn:aws:sqs:region:XXXXXX:myQueue batchSize: 10
+functions: compute: handler: handler.compute events: - sqs: arn: arn:aws:sqs:region:XXXXXX:myQueue batchSize: 10